pbklink/motif-core/etc/motif-core.api.md

 import { RevRecordValueRecentChangeTypeId } from 'revgrid';
 import { SingleHeadingDataRowArrayServerSet } from 'revgrid';
 import { SingleHeadingDataServer } from 'revgrid';
+import { StandardCheckboxPainter } from 'revgrid';
+import { StandardToggleClickBoxCellEditor } from 'revgrid';
 import { Subgrid } from 'revgrid';
 import { TextTruncateType } from 'revgrid';
 import { ViewCell } from 'revgrid';